 When I first learned Marie Kondo was going to have a new show on Netflix, I was ecstatic!
 She has been my organizing idol since I first discovered her book, The Life-Changing Magic of Tidying Up, about five years ago.
 This book has impacted my life in truly drastic ways (which you can read more about here).
 That is why I am so excited to share the first of a three-part series focused on life-changing lessons I learned from this organizing queen.

 Kondo is best known for her “spark joy” method, through which you hold every object you own and determine whether or not it sparks joy for you.
-Though some people, my husband being one of them, doubt this method (he says If he only kept the clothes that spark joy, he’d be going through this world naked!)
-I, however, have found it to be incredibly effective, especially when it comes to sentimental items.
+Though some people question this method, I have found it to be incredibly effective, especially when it comes to sentimental items.
 If you have ever experienced the heart-wrenching grief of losing a loved one, then you know exactly how difficult it can be to face the belongings they leave behind.
 And you’re not alone.

 My mind was instantly flooded with memories of family vacations and visits to see relatives.
 Before every road trip, my mom, sister and I would pile our luggage into the trunk of the family minivan: eight changes of clothes for a five day trip, make-up, hair dryers, curling irons, stuffed animals, games, books, snacks, art supplies—everything we might need.